15

 Diya and I sat side by side on the floral couch meant for the couple of the hour.

-The distance between our shoulders had remained unchanged.
+The distance between our shoulders had remained unchanged, not too close, not awkwardly apart, just somewhere in the middle.

 Then came Diya’s parents.
 Hands on our heads, whispering something I didn’t catch.